 We must establish and maintain effective internal control over financial reporting in order to accurately and timely report our results of operations and financial condition.
-In addition, as a public company listed in the United States, the Sarbanes-Oxley Act will require, among other things, that we assess the effectiveness of our internal control over financial reporting at the end of each fiscal year.
-We anticipate being first required to issue management's annual report on internal control over financial reporting, pursuant to Section 404 of the Sarbanes-Oxley Act, in connection with issuing our consolidated financial statements as of and for the year ending December 31, 2022 and the filing of our second annual report with the SEC.
+In addition, as a public company listed in the United States, the Sarbanes-Oxley Act requires, among other things, that we assess the effectiveness of our internal control over financial reporting at the end of each fiscal year.

 The rules governing the standards that must be met for our management to assess our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act are complex and require significant documentation, testing and possible remediation.
 These stringent standards require that our audit committee be advised and regularly updated on management's review of internal control over financial reporting.
-We are in the process of designing, implementing, and testing the internal control over financial reporting required to comply with this obligation.
 This process is time-consuming, costly, and complicated.
-In addition, our independent registered public accounting firm will be required to attest to the effectiveness of our internal controls over financial reporting beginning with our annual report following the date on which we are no longer an "emerging growth company," which may be up to five fiscal years following the date of our U.S. initial public offering.